Feagaiga Stowers

 Feagaiga Stowers (born 17 November 2000) is a Samoan weightlifter.
 She competed in the women's +90 kg event at the 2018 Commonwealth Games, winning the gold medal.

 At the 2022 Oceania Online Cup she set three new Oceania records and won best overall female.

 She was selected as the only female weightlifter in the Samoan team for the 2022 Commonwealth Games in Birmingham.
-She won silver in the women's over-87kg category.
+She won silver in the women's over-87 kg category.

+Her sister Seine Stowers also competes as a weightlifter.